freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 Some examples of good PRs titles would be:

 - `fix(a11y): improved search bar contrast`
-- `feat: add more tests to html and css challenges`
+- `feat: add more tests to HTML and CSS challenges`
 - `fix(api,client): prevent CORS errors on form submission`
 - `docs(i18n): Chinese translation of local setup`